vyca2017/content/content/tutorials/freecom/part-1.md

 }
 ```

+Note that mutations are disabled in the embedded Playground above.

-After having created this `Customer` in the DB, you can convince yourself that the data was actually stored by either verifying it in the [data browser](https://www.youtube.com/watch?v=XeLKw2BSdI4&t=18s) or by sending the following query for which the response should will now include the newly created user:
+After having created this `Customer` in the database, you can convince yourself that the data was actually stored by either verifying it in the [data browser](https://www.youtube.com/watch?v=XeLKw2BSdI4&t=18s) or by sending the following query for which the response should will now include the newly created user:

 ```graphql
 allCustomers {